 How to List Crontab

-To view crontab entries of current users use the following command.
+To view the crontab entries of current users use the following command.

-Use -u followed by the username to view crontab entries of the specified user.
+Use -u followed by the username to view the crontab entries of the specified user.

 crontab -u username -l